greallra/exchanges/README.md

 - drop dist foler into netlify

 # To Do
+- Stop using ml-1 and use style props!
 - Integrate Cypress - done
 - Redux use with next db collection
+- Maybe move to Next JS? (if need to use other server in future, would be an easier transition, good tech to know for other jobs)

+# To Do Bugs
+- Exchnage View Logic broken + Spice Up Exnchange View Page
+- Profile page when changing language, reset local storage, but also delete any events this user created and remove user as participant from any events attending
+- Map View of exchanges
+- Changing Languages

+# To Do features
+- Host can message in event/exchange
+- Rating System
+- Chat
+- Internationalize